top of page

 "Weren't we supposed to meet up with Roger?"
 Homer remembers.

 Oh shit.
 The crew gathers their belongings.
-Steven switches off the TV, carefully wraps a cloth around the bubbler, about to stash it into his lunch box when an unknown voice calls out...
+Steven switches off the TV, carefully wraps a cloth towel around the beautiful bubbler, just about to stash it into his lunch box when an unknown voice calls out...

 "Your offering has been deemed acceptable."

 An enchanted tune resonates from the ancient bubbler.
-Steven drops it onto the coffee table.
-It quakes so forcefully that the entire garage trembles.
-Dazzling black smoke emits from the mouthpiece, glowing vapor enclosed by a whirlwind of celestial orbs that gusts into a shapeless anthropomorphic form.
+Steven ditches the "talking" pipe and drops it onto the table.
+The smoking utensil quakes so forcefully that the entire garage shakes along with it.
+The wood walls split.
+Then the trembling suddenly stops, dazzling black smoke emits from the mouthpiece, neon vapor enclosed by whirlwinds of tiny celestial orbs gusts into a shapeless anthropomorphic being.

-It's face is concealed by the skull of a dragon, which has been crafted into a lavish mask.
-This creature wears an emerald hemp gown that drapes down to it's wispy ghost-like tail.
-The only visible detail of the being's face are the soft green eyes that peer from behind the bone veil.
-A gem sits center of the mask, flowing from one color to another.
+It's face is concealed by a lavish mask, fashioned out of a dragon's skull.
+The creature wears an emerald hemp gown that drapes down it's wispy ghost-like tail.
+The only visible detail of the being's face are it's soft green eyes peering from behind the bone veil.
+At the center of the crafted mask is a glowing gem, flowing from one color to another.

 " ~θ I am the intoxicated Jihnn of the upmighty bubbler- Huuuuoooffggh.
 Upon this snazzlin' summoning... ... ... ...
 You are granted- ... ...
 Blegh.
 Where's the trash can!?
 I'm going to fuckin' puke! θ~"